blakemerryman/blakemerryman.github.io/_posts/2018-04-10-introduction-to-codables.md

 ## The Old Way

-Before we dive into `Codable`, let's take a brief look at the work required to _manually_ decode a `Person` object.
+Before we dive into what `Codable` gets us, let's take a brief look at the work required to _manually_ decode a `Person` object.
 We'll be using only what `Foundation` provides us to avoid pulling any third-party frameworks into the discussion.

-After making a network request, the basic process looks like this:
+For our example, we'll be making a simple network request to get a person from SWAPI.
+After making a network request, the basic decoding process looks like this:

-- In the response, use `JSONSerialization` to deserialize raw data to a `[String: AnyObject]` dictionary.
+- Use `JSONSerialization` to deserialize raw data to a JSON object.
+- Cast this JSON object to a dictionary (e.g. `[String: AnyObject]`).
-- Map the key-value pairs in the dictionary to a `Person` object's properties.
+- Map the key-value pairs in the dictionary to a `Person`'s properties.
+- Handle any errors along the way.

 Here's the basic logic of the response: